Madaniya Member Organisations

 Democratic Republic Studies Center

-The Democratic Republic Studies Center was founded by academics and intellectuals to analyze socio-economic, cultural, and political conditions in the SWANA region, with a focus on Syria.
-It conducts research and policy analysis to understand the impacts of ongoing conflicts on public life and social structures, aiming to address issues related to freedoms, civil rights, and living conditions.
+Democratic Republic Studies Center, founded by academics, analyzes socio-economic, cultural, and political conditions in the SWANA region, focusing on Syria.
+It conducts research and policy analysis on the impacts of conflicts on public life, aiming to address freedoms, civil rights, and living conditions.

 -